iiGray/PhoVSR/README.md

 ## PhoVSR models

-Put models in the corresponding folders under the folder "model/info"
+Put models into the corresponding folders under the folder "model/info"

 <details open>